-italki, Preply, and Verbling are three online platforms with the common goal of matching teachers to students who are looking to learn a new language.
+italki, Preply, and Verbling are online and app-based platforms that match teachers to language students.
 All three resources allow you to book classes directly with a teacher for a wide range of languages.

-While italki, Preply and Verbling work very similarly, and offer virtually the same opportunities to students, they do have some very minor differences worth pointing out:
+While italki, Preply, and Verbling work very similarly and offer virtually the same opportunities to students, they do have some minor differences worth pointing out:

 - italki has a wider range of teachers, which allows you to be pickier with your selection requirements.
-It’s usually cheaper than Preply and Verbling and offers a lot more extra features, like notebooks and language exchange, which can help you get more out of your language learning experience.
+It’s usually cheaper than Preply and Verbling and offers many extra community features for free, which can help you get more out of your language learning experience.

-- Preply has lots of other subjects besides languages, but lesson packages can only be used with one teacher.
+- Preply has lots of other subjects besides languages, and lesson packages can be transferred to change the teacher.

-- Verbling lets you pay for one class at a time, which makes purchasing lessons more convenient than both italki and Preply.
+- Verbling and italki let you pay for one class at a time, which makes purchasing lessons more convenient than it is on Preply.

 All three platforms offer flexibility, allowing you to book classes to a schedule that suits you.

-Italki is my favorite of the three because it offers the best value for money, has the biggest range of teachers to choose from, and great free features.
+Italki offers the best value for money, has the biggest range of teachers to choose from, and has great free features.

 Verbling is a solid option despite being a little more expensive and having fewer teachers to choose from.

 All three platforms exist to make it easier to find a tutor.
-But, they aren’t language courses in the traditional sense, so they are better used as a complementary resource to a structured course.
-You can check out the best courses available based on your language learning preferences from the table below.
+That said, the tutor-pairing apps don’t offer a language course in the traditional sense, so they work best as a complementary resource to a structured course.

-- You get to choose from a huge number of tutors, which means you can be pickier with your selections.
+- You can choose from a huge number of tutors, which means you can be pickier with your selections.
 You’ll be able to make choices based on fees per hour, location, native language, and other factors.

-- Has tutors for rarer languages that neither Preply or Verbing offer.
+- You will find tutors for rare languages that Preply and Verbing do not offer.

-- You can get your writing corrected for free in their notebooks section, find a free language exchange partner, ask questions in their discussion section, among other free learning tools.
+- You can get your writing corrected for free in the Exercise section of the app, find other language learners to connect with, and post in the dedicated Questions section, among other free learning tools.

-- Italki doesn’t take a commission on teacher’s trial classes.
+- Italki doesn’t take a commission on a teacher’s trial classes.

 - Many tutors charge fairly inexpensive rates.

 - You don’t need to put down money for a lesson package or buy credits in advance.
-You can pay per lesson, one at a time, using whichever payment method is most convenient (even Bitcoin).
+You can pay per lesson, using whichever payment method is most convenient.

 - Teachers must prove they have a fast internet connection before being accepted to the platform.

-- If you leave credits in your account for 12 months without logging in, you’ll lose those credits.
+- In order to hire a teacher, you have to buy credits from the platform.
+The downside here is that if you leave credits in your account for 12 months without logging in, you’ll lose those credits.

-- They charge a processing fee when purchasing credits.
+- You have to pay a processing fee when purchasing credits.

-- Teachers don’t receive payment for trial lessons even though students pay and they’re a full hour long.
-This adds pressure for you to commit to a certain teacher straightaway and feels very unfair to the teachers.
+- Teachers don’t receive payment for trial lessons even though students pay.
+It used to be an hour long, but now the trial is 25 minutes.
+That alleviates the pressure for you to commit to a certain teacher straightaway.

 - There are fewer teachers available than on italki and Preply.
 This might make it harder for you to find a teacher that meets your exact learning requirements.